2018 Mercedes-Benz A-Class hatchback spy shots and video

 A new generation of the Mercedes-Benz A-Class compact hatch is brewing and we have new, more revealing spy shots as well as video.

 We’ve already been treated with a preview of the design in the form of the A Sedan concept.
-Specifically, the concept previewed a new A-Class sedan that's also out testing, but its front section should closely resemble the design used on the A-Class hatch.
+Specifically, the concept previewed a new A-Class sedan that's also out testing, but its front section should also closely resemble the design used on the A-Class hatch.

 Judging by the latest spy shots and video, the proportions match those of the current A-Class hatch.
 The wheelbase appears longer, however, as evidenced by the stretched rear doors.
 This should result in some much-needed space in the cabin.